square/bionic/docs/what.rst

-* `Dask <https://dask.org/>`_: Dask has two parts: generic infrastructure for executing task graphs on multiple compute hosts, and a collection of data structures that mimic existing APIs like Pandas and Scikit-Learn, but transparently use Dask's infrastructure.
+* `Dask <https://dask.org/>`_: Dask has two parts: generic infrastructure for executing task graphs on multiple compute hosts, and a collection of data structures that mimic existing APIs like Pandas and Scikit-Learn but transparently use Dask's infrastructure.
 Dask doesn't attempt to manage or organize workflows like Bionic does.
 However, Dask's infrastructure could be used as a task execution backend for Bionic, and its data structures can be